tatianamac/tm11ty/src/posts/context-in-engineering.md

 ---
 title: "Why'd you park like such an a-hole?: Inviting curiosity, context into engineering, our lives"
 description: Curiosity over critique—in parking and engineering
-summary: Leading with more curiousity and less critique forces us to examine our biases and critically question our decisions more rigorously.
+summary: Being more curious and less critical in engineering
 date: 2021-09-03 17:50:33
 tags:
   - featured